I am not sorry.

 2 tablespoons coconut oil

-essential oils, optional
+a few drops essential oils, optional

 food coloring, optional (I used all-natural colors)